stevekinney/conversationalist/README.md

 #### Custom Svelte Rune Example

-You can encapsulate your chat logic into a reusable "chat rune" (typically in a `.svelte.ts` file).
+You can encapsulate your chat logic into a reusable class-based rune.
+Svelte 5's `$state` and `$derived` runes pair perfectly with **Conversationalist**'s immutable data and history utilities.

 ```ts
 import {